zPeanut/Hydrogen/README.md

 1. Clone the Repository under `https://github.com/zPeanut/Hydrogen.git`
 2. Open command prompt and CD into the directory.
-3. Depending on which IDEA you use, different commands have to be ran.
+3. Depending on which IDE(Integrated Development Enviroment) you use, different commands have to be ran.
     - IntelliJ: `gradlew setupDecompWorkspace idea genIntellijRuns build`
     - Eclipse: `gradlew setupDecompWorkspace eclipse build`
-4. Open the folder in your preferred IDEA, depending which you chose above.
+4. Open the folder in your preferred IDE, depending which you chose above.

 ## Exporting the client using Forge MDK